stevewhitmore/archium/README.md

 and it'll run on localhost:4200

-You'll also need PHP v7+ with all the contents of the "services" folder.
+You'll also need PHP v7+ with all the contents of the ["services" subgroup](https://gitlab.com/archium-steve-whitmore/services).

 You may encounter CORS issues.
 To circumvent them run the following command (assuming you have Chrome or Chromium installed):
 ```chromium-browser --disable-web-security --user-data-dir="[some directory here]"```